-In the season 2016/ 17, Nicolas makes his debut at the Dutch National Opera in the role of Testo in Monteverdi’s Il combattimento di Tancredi e Clorinda directed by Pierre Audi under the button of Christophe Rousset.
+In the season 2016/ 17, Nicolas makes his debut at the Dutch National Opera in the role of Testo in Monteverdi’s Il combattimento di Tancredi e Clorinda directed by Pierre Audi under the baton of Christophe Rousset.

-The following season 2017/ 18 saw many role engagements for Nicolas: as Dimitri (Prince Ivan and the Firebird), Protester (Z), Venditore di canzonette (Il Tabarro) all in new productions in the Greek National Opera and his debut as Pedrillo at Patras’ State Theatre production of Mozart’s Die Entführung aus dem Serail.
+The following season 2017/ 18 saw many role engagements for Nicolas: as Dimitri (Prince Ivan and the Firebird), Protester (Z), Venditore di canzonette (Il Tabarro) all in new productions in the Greek National Opera and his debut as Pedrillo at Patras’ Municipal Theatre the production of Mozart’s Die Entführung aus dem Serail.
 Later that season he debuts at Athens & Epidaurus Festival as Arbace in Mozart’s Idomeneo.

-In the season 2018/ 19 he makes his debut at the theatre stage participating in Terrence Mc Nally’s famous Masterclass as Anthony Candolino.
+In the season 2018/ 19 he makes his debut at the theatre stage participating in Terrence McNally’s famous Masterclass as Anthony Candolino.
 His performance of Anthony got much acclaim with excellent reviews.
 In November 2018 he sings the part of Maese Pedro in De Falla’s masterly puppet opera El retablo del Maese Pedro, an educational GNO’s production with selected performances for schools aiming to induct small viewers into the world of lyric theatre.
 His season concluded with his participation at GNO’s groundbreaking production Medea, a new operetta by the leading Greek composer Nikos Kypourgos presented at Greek National Opera Stavros Niarchos Hall.

-Nicolas holds a BA (Dual Hons) in Music & Music Technology from Keele University and a Master of Music in Vocal Performance from the Royal Conservartoire of Scotland.
+Nicolas holds a BA (Dual Hons) in Music & Music Technology from Keele University and a (MMus) Master of Music in Vocal Performance from the Royal Conservartoire of Scotland.
 During the season 2012-14 he has been a member of Patras’ State Theatre Opera Studio where he performed the role of Pamikos in Sakellarides’ operetta Sataneri on the Grand Finale staged production.